-190. Notwithstanding his awareness of the many Customer complaints about the System/Program - including complaints that Today's Destiny and Medicus were failing to provide guaranteed services and to pay guaranteed rebates and refunds - Base informed the Customers that the product was great and that he had heard no complaints about it.
+- 162. Notwithstanding his awareness of the many Customer complaints about the System/Program including complaints that Today's Destiny and Medicus were failing to provide guaranteed services and to pay guaranteed rebates and refunds Base informed the Customers that the product was great and that he had heard no complaints about it.
 The same is true of Sterling vice-president Steve Ornstein, who as late as October 2005 (just days before the commencement of this bankruptcy case) denied to a Customer that Sterling had received any complaints about the Medicus Program/System.
-Base also denied any problems when asked later by the same Customer.

-191. Base made these misrepresentations and failed to provide truthful information to the Customers in the scope of his employment as a Sterling salesman.
-Base's acts and omissions were all made within the scope of Sterling's general authority, in furtherance of Sterling's business, and for the accomplishment of the object for which Base was hired: obtaining borrowers for Sterling.

-192. Sterling - through Base - aided and abetted the breach of fiduciary duties owed by Michael Day, Max K. Day, Max O. Day, Chaz Robertson, Terry Vanderpool, and Joshua Smith to Today's Destiny and/or Medicus.

-193. Additionally, Sterling - through Base - defrauded the Customers who financed their purchases of TNG products and services through Sterling.

-194. Today's Destiny, Medicus and the Customers who financed their purchases through Sterling were damaged by Base's acts and omissions.
+Base also denied any problems when asked later by the same Customer. - 163.
+Base made these misrepresentations and failed to provide truthful information to the Customers in the scope of his employment as a Sterling salesman.
+Base's acts and omissions were all made within the scope of Sterling's general authority, in furtherance of Sterling's business, and for the accomplishment of the object for which Base was hired: obtaining borrowers for Sterling. - 164.
+Sterling through Base aided and abetted the breach of fiduciary duties owed by Michael Day, Max K. Day, Max O. Day, Chaz Robertson, Terry Vanderpool, and Joshua Smith to Today's Destiny and/or Medicus. - 165.
+Additionally, Sterling through Base defrauded the Customers who financed their purchases of TNG products and services through Sterling. - 166.
+Today's Destiny, Medicus and the Customers who financed their purchases through Sterling were damaged by Base's acts and omissions.

-195. Base and Sterling made these acts and omissions knowingly and maliciously, thereby entitling Trustee to recovery of exemplary damages.

-196. Trustee is entitled to recover his actual and punitive damages.
+- 167. Base and Sterling made these acts and omissions knowingly and maliciously, thereby entitling Trustee to recovery of exemplary damages. - 168.
+Trustee is entitled to recover his actual and punitive damages.

-Trustee's Request for Declaratory Judgment (Against the Lenders)
+Trustee's Claim for Conspiracy (Against all Defendants)